-From Prep, boys are assigned to one of six Houses: Armstrong (white), Crowther (yellow), Dixon (blue), Hancock (green), Rofe (purple) or School (red).
+From Prep, boys are assigned to one of eight Houses: Armstrong (white), Crowther (yellow), Dixon (blue), Fairweather (orange), Hancock (green), Melville (charcoal grey), Rofe (purple) or School (red).

 To maintain House tradition, boys are placed in the same House as their brother or father.
 Boys represent their House in a variety of sporting and other competitions, which culminate in the awarding of the Pemberton Shield to the most successful House.
 Boys wear their House badge on their blazer and remain in their House until the completion of their secondary schooling.